 Why is that?
 It may be because nurses don’t always make it a priority to take care of themselves.

 Taking care of your body doesn’t mean you have to give up everything you love.
-It means you have to be intentional about increasing the amount of physical energy you have to care for patients and your family.
+It means you have to be intentional about increasing the amount of physical energy you have to care for patients and your family, which can ultimately help you avoid burnout.

 To increase your physical energy, pick one tip from each category below that you will commit to over the next few months.
 Once you’ve adopted these tips as a habit, add another tip until you’ve adopted all 9 strategies!